The curse of the LORD is in the house of the wicked: but he blesseth the habitation of the just.

 A wicked man and his family are going to suffer, because the sword of divine justice hangs over them.
 A righteous man and his family are going to prosper, because God smiles upon them.
 Here is simple wisdom to bless your home and family or to guarantee their ruin.
 What will you do?
 “The righteous man wisely considereth the house of the wicked: but God overthroweth the wicked for their wickedness” (Pr 21:12).

 God told the priests of Israel, “And now, O ye priests, this commandment is for you.
 If ye will not hear, and if ye will not lay it to heart, to give glory unto my name, saith the LORD of hosts, I will even send a curse upon you, and I will curse your blessings: yea, I have cursed them already, because ye do not lay it to heart.
 Behold, I will corrupt your seed, and spread dung upon your faces, even the dung of your solemn feasts; and one shall take you away with it” (Mal 2:1-3).
-Not very pretty, is it?
+Not very pretty!
+This is the God of the Bible.

-Will you hear, lay it to your heart, and give glory to His name?
+Will you hear?
+Will you lay it to your heart?
+Will you give glory to His name?
 You can easily find out.

 Are you thinking, living, and doing everything God expects?
 Everything written in His Word?
 Everything you have heard rightly preached?
 Everything the holy men and women of Scripture would have done?
 Where are you cheating?
 What are you compromising?
 If you are compromising or cheating in any part of your life, do not look up.
 Angry storm clouds are gathering over your home and house.
 The way of sinners is hard, and it can get far worse than you think or have ever experienced yet (Pr 13:15).